 The Queen Mary Criminal Justice Society is a new student-led organisation at the Queen Mary University of London aiming to widen students' contact with the field of Criminal Justice.

-As a society, we are committed to creating a space where students can learn and explore their interests.
-For that, we place particular emphasis on fomenting an atmosphere, in which individuals can engage with different points of view, discuss and develop their knowledge of the area.
+As a society, we are committed to creating a space where students can learn and explore their interests whilst having fun and making friends at the same time.
+We place particular emphasis on creating an atmosphere, in which individuals can engage with different points of view, discuss and develop their knowledge of the area.

-Regardless of your course of study or career aspirations, the public importance of the issues we will be addressing throughout the year apply to everyone and we'd love to have you join us.
+Regardless of your course of study or career aspirations, the public importance of the issues we will be addressing throughout the year are interesting and important for anyone to learn about.
+We'd love to have you join us!

 Professor Sean McConville